Gloucester, Massachusetts: Television

 National Geographic Channel films its reality television series Wicked Tuna, documenting and chronicling the lives of commercial tuna fishermen, and the lucrative bluefin tuna industry, in Gloucester.

 Route 66 season 2, episode 6, "Once To Every Man" (October 27, 1961) was set and filmed in Gloucester.

 Bewitched season 7, episode 5, "Darrin On A Pedestal" (October 22, 1970) was set and partially filmed on Gloucester.

 Spenser: For Hire, season 2, episode 1, "Widow's Walk" (October 4, 1986) was set and filmed in Gloucester.

 Theater

 The Gloucester Stage Company stages five to eight plays each season, primarily in the summer months.
 Located in East Gloucester, the theatre sits at water's edge overlooking Smith's Cove.
 It was founded in 1979 by local arts and business leaders to encourage playwrights and their new works.
 Israel Horovitz, who founded the GSC, was also its artistic director from 1979 to 2006.
-Over the years, plays developed at the Gloucester Stage Company have gone on to critical acclaim and popular success, on and off Broadway, nationally and internationally.
+Over the years, plays developed at the Gloucester Stage Company have gone on to critical acclaim, on and off Broadway, nationally and internationally.
 The group draws theatre-goers from Gloucester, neighboring North Shore districts, and the greater Boston area, as well as seasonal residents and tourists.